Linaro/lava/doc/v2/glossary.rst

   frontend
     ``lava-server`` provides a generic `frontend` consisting of the Results, Queries, Job tables, Device tables and Charts.
-Many projects will need to customise this data to make it directly relevant to the developers.
+Many projects will need to customize this data to make it directly relevant to the developers.
 This is supported using the :ref:`xml_rpc` and REST API support.

     .. seealso:: :ref:`what_is_lava_not` and :ref:`custom_result_handling`.

   group
-    LAVA uses the Django local group configuration (synchronising Django groups with external groups like LDAP is **not** supported).
+    LAVA uses the Django local group configuration (synchronizing Django groups with external groups like LDAP is **not** supported).
     Users can be added to groups after the specified group has been created by admins using the :ref:`django_admin_interface` or the